sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 ### **Environment Setup**
 The project utilizes **Conda** for managing dependencies, because of the ease and flexibility.
 You can use any other environment manager, but install the proper versions of the required libraries.
+We used the `linux` (Ubuntu) operating system for our development and testing, but this code is usable on windows also.

 Follow the steps below to set up your environment:
 1. Install **Miniconda**: Follow instructions [on the official page here](https://docs.anaconda.com/miniconda/miniconda-install/).